runbytech/ultronele-starter/utronele-in-5mins.md

 ## What's that?

-- A light-weight, fast, simple, responsive e-learning software
+- A small, light-weight, easy to use, responsive e-learning software
 - For tutors, teachers, instructors, small business
 - Free, small cost of customisation service